Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 ISO 8601 date and time.
 This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

-- The script either logs temperature measurements with its own timer,- or, alternatively, records a single data frame, suitable for periodic calls by the cron deamon.
+- The script either logs temperature measurements with its own timer, or, alternatively, records a single data frame, suitable for periodic calls by the cron deamon.